turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-policy-pack/index.md

 In the **Edit policy pack attachments** dialog box, select **Add**.

 <p><img alt="aws-edit-attachments-select-enforce-versioning" src="/images/docs/guardrails/getting-started/getting-started-aws/enable-policy-pack/enforce-versioning-1.png"/></p>

+Your Guardrails workspace should have the policy pack [Enforce Versioning Is Enabled for AWS S3 Buckets](https://hub.guardrails.turbot.com/policy-packs/aws_s3_enforce_versioning_is_enabled_for_buckets) pre-installed.

 Select the policy pack from the dropdown `Enforce Versioning is Enabled for AWS S3 Buckets`.
 Then click **Save**.